The Wampanoag: An Interview With Kate Waters

 What kinds of weapons and tools did the Wampanoag have?

-There were hundreds of Indian tribes all across North America when the first European settlers arrived, and there were many different styles of houses.
+There were hundreds of Native American tribes all across North America when the first European settlers arrived, and there were many different styles of houses.
 Along the Atlantic coast, the native people made houses by covering frames made of branches with dried reeds which were thatched or sewn together.
 They also wove big mats of reeds to line the inside of their houses.
 The houses were called wetus.
 There was a fire hole in the middle of the ceiling to let the smoke from the fire escape.
-Like Pilgrim houses, Indian houses were heated with fires.
+Like Pilgrim houses, native houses were heated with fires.

-How did the Indians grow corn?
+How did Native Americans grow corn?

-In the spring, Indian farmers put corn kernels in the ground and heaped dirt around them.
+In the spring, Native American farmers put corn kernels in the ground and heaped dirt around them.
 When the plants started to grow, girls and women spent their days in the cornfields keeping birds and small animals from eating the young plants.
 Finally, the corn was ripe.
 Some of the corn was eaten fresh, other corn was dried and made into cornmeal, and some was dried and stored to be eaten during the winter.

 Did anyone live on the land the Pilgrims settled?

 Not long before the Mayflower landed, native peoples lived on the land that became Plimoth Colony.
 But, when the Pilgrims landed, there were no people there.
 Historians think the people who lived there died from disease.
 Many Native Americans died from the diseases which European traders brought with them — diseases like measles and smallpox.
-Indians did not have immunities to these diseases like many Europeans did.
+Native Americans did not have immunities to these diseases like many Europeans did.

 What is a wetu?